Holker Hall: Grounds

 The formal gardens comprise 10 hectares, and the surrounding parkland, deer park and woodland, comprise 80 hectares.
 The formal gardens are on the south and west sides of the house, and to the north and west are pleasure gardens with a winding path leading to and through the arboretum.
 The formal garden to the south of the west wing is known as the Elliptical Garden, and to the left of this is the Summer Garden.
-To the northwest of the hall is the Sunken Garden containing a pair of summer houses.
+To the north-west of the hall is the Sunken Garden containing a pair of summer houses.
 The pleasure gardens include a cedar planted by Lord George Cavendish in the late 18th century, and an Auracaria planted in 1844.
-There are also two areas of kitchen gardens, one to the northwest of the hall, and the other to the north of the B5278 road.
+There are also two areas of kitchen gardens, one to the north-west of the hall, and the other to the north of the B5278 road.
 In 1901 Thomas Hayton Mawson worked on the gardens.

 In 1910 Thomas Mawson redesigned the formal garden.
-His design included a terrace wall to the southeast of the hall.
+His design included a terrace wall to the south-east of the hall.
 Since then there have been further developments.
 In 2003–04 a cascade, labyrinth and car park were added by Kim Wilkie, and a sundial by Mark Lennox-Boyd.